Volkswagen Beetle in Mexico

 At that time, the Mexican car market was mostly characterized by American makes and models with large sizes and large engines, which made a huge contrast with the new German entrant.
 An exhibition was held in the Ciudad Universitaria in Mexico City; during this event, the vehicles were widely admired by the public.
 The Volkswagen Beetles displayed there were the model with the "oval window".
 Former Mexican president Lázaro Cárdenas made a trip from Michoacán, just to see this peculiar vehicle.
 The local press immediately published the news into eight columns under the title "The People's Man" with the "People's Car".

-The car is affectionately called "Vocho" in Mexico.